Analysis of the Feshbach-Schur method for the Fourier Spectral discretizations of Schr{\"o}dinger operators: Introduction

-In this article, we extend the FSM-method to establish finite-dimensional approximations to solve the Hamiltonian eigenvalue problem with controlled errors on the eigenvalues and eigenvectors.
-To be a little more concrete, we define a new problem in a coarse space $\XM\subset \sX$ yielding the exact eigenvalue one would obtain when computing it in the infinite-dimensional space $\sX$.
+As emphasized above, we extend in this article the FSM-method to establish finite-dimensional approximations based on the spectral Fourier basis to solve the Schr\"odinger eigenvalue problem with controlled errors on the eigenvalues and eigenvectors.
+To be a little more concrete, we define a new problem in a coarse, finite-dimensional, subspace $\XM\subset \sX$ spanned by Fourier modes yielding the exact eigenvalue one would obtain when computing it in the infinite-dimensional space~$\sX$.
 Indeed, our contribution follows a new Ansatz based on the question: Can we find a discrete Hamiltonian acting on the finite-dimensional space $\XM$ that has the exact eigenvalue $\las$ of the original Hamiltonian (acting on $\sX$) as eigenvalue?
-It turns that the answer is yes, but that the discrete Hamiltonian depends itself on $\las$, through the FS-map, leading to an eigenvalue problem in $\XM$ that is nonlinear in the spectral parameter.
+It turns that the answer is yes, but that the discrete Hamiltonian depends itself on $\las$, through the Feshbach--Schur (FS)-map, leading to an eigenvalue problem in~$\XM$ that is nonlinear in the spectral parameter.
 Not surprisingly, the map cannot be computed exactly but only be approximated through a fast decaying series, that is truncated based on a parameter $K$, and which requires computations in a larger space $\XN$ with $\XM\subset \XN \subset \sX$.

-In this work we quantify the error introduced due to the discretization parameters $K,N,M$ and show that the eigenvalue and eigenfunction errors are bounded by two terms: i) a term with algebraic decay with respect to the truncation parameter $K$, and ii) a term with a regularity-dependent convergence rate in $N$.
-We also quantify the explicit dependency of the error in terms of the parameter $M$ defining the discrete space $\XM$ and the potential, including its regularity.
-Our analysis reveals that the algebraic decay rate with respect to $K$ increases with increasing~$M$.
+However, this defines a new numerical method that is defined by the three parameters $\sigma=(N,M,K)$ and that can be rigorously analysed.
+In this work we quantify the error introduced due to the discretization parameters \old{$K,N,M$}$\sigma=(N,M,K)$. \old{and show that the eigenvalue and eigenfunction errors are bounded by two terms: i) a term with algebraic decay with respect to the truncation parameter $K$, and ii) a term with a regularity-dependent convergence rate in $N$.
+We also quantify the explicit dependency of the error in terms of the parameter $M$ defining the discrete space $\XM$ and the regularity of the potential.\old{, including its regularity.} Our analysis reveals that the algebraic decay rate with respect to $K$ increases with increasing~$M$.}